The Place of Taswawwuf in Traditional Sciences

 Say: “I have no power over any good or harm to myself except as Allah Wills ...”
 (Surah al-A’araf:188)

 And yet we tend to rely on ourselves and our plans, in obliviousness to the facts of ‘aqidah that we and our plans have no effect, that Allah (s.w.t.)
 Alone Brings about effects.
-If we want to test yourself on this, the next time we contact someone with good connections whose help is critical to us, take a look at our heart at the moment we ask him to put in a good word for us with someone, and see whom we are relying upon.
-If we are like most of people, Allah (s.w.t.) is not at the forefront of our thoughts, despite the fact that He Alone is Controlling the outcome.
+If we want to test yourself on this, the next time we contact someone with good connections whose help is critical to us, have a look at our heart at the moment we ask him to put in a good word for us with someone, and see whom we are relying upon.
+If we are like most people, Allah (s.w.t.) is not at the forefront of our thoughts, despite the fact that He Alone is Controlling the outcome.
 Is this a lapse in our ‘aqidah, or, at the very least, in our certainty?

-Taswawwuf corrects such shortcomings by step-by-step increasing the Muslim’s certainty in Allah (s.w.t.).
+Taswawwuf corrects such shortcomings by step-by-step, increasing the Muslim’s certainty in Allah (s.w.t.).
 The two central means of taswawwuf in attaining the conviction demanded by ‘aqidah are mudzakarah, or learning the traditional tenets of faith, and dzikr, deepening one’s certainty in them by remembrance of Allah (s.w.t.).
 It is part of our faith that, in the words of the Qur’an:

 سُوۡرَةُ الصَّافات